shah-gaurav/dart-sorted-list/README.md

 SortedList extends DelegatingList so you can use it directly as a replacement for List anywhere in your code where you need to keep items in the list sorted by a particular order.

-SortedList sorts the items when they are inserted in the list so the inserts are slower, but the retrieval of items in a sorted order is faster.
+SortedList uses binary search to insert the items on the correct positions in the list so the inserts may be a bit slower, but the difference should'nt be noticeable.

 SortedList doesn't support inserting items at a particular index.
 The items should always be inserted where they fall in the sorting order rather than at a particular index.